 USA Football is an important member of the high school football family.
 We encourage our member state associations to employ Heads Up Football’s comprehensive hands-on and online curriculum and are encouraged by how the program continues to be embraced and adopted.

-Bob Gardner - Executive Director, National Federation of State High School Associations (NFHS)
+Bob Gardner - Executive Director (Retired), National Federation of State High School Associations (NFHS)

 Our state association and member schools continue to emphasize the importance of coaching and teaching proper techniques and skills that are necessary to maximize safe play and minimize all risks involved by students participating in contact sports.
 Heads Up Football provides continuing education to our coaches that increases the awareness of important standards for participation in order to properly play the game.